Introduction and Origin

 Diet & Water

 Toilet training is an obstacle you will encounter almost as soon as you get your puppy home.
 As soon as your puppy has finished eating, woken up from a sleep, or even stops in mid activity, place them on grass outside, or on paper, and keep them there until they go to the toilet.
 Praise and reward your puppy for this “good behaviour” and soon your puppy will learn to go where you want them to.
 Always place newspaper near your puppy’s bed at night to “allow” them somewhere to go during the night, as they will be unable to hold off until they are older.
 There are also training pads that emit pheremones to attract your puppy to go to the toilet on them, making toilet training even easier.
+Crate training is another great option when raising puppies, it keeps them in a smaller area which only contains their bed.
+Puppies will not like to go to the toilet on or near their bed so this teaches them that they must wait until they are placed in an ideal spot.
 Puppy preschools are a great way to start your puppy on the road to being a well balanced, well behaved, socially acceptable adult.
 The more you socialise your puppy with other people and other vaccinated dogs and puppies, the easier it will be on you and your puppy to go for a walk, play in the park, visit friends and family and even a trip to the vet won’t be so horrifying.
 These days nearly every council has a designated “off leash” dog park where your puppy can play off lead with others under your supervision, and there are more and more puppy friendly holiday destinations that will welcome your pets as much as they welcome you!!

 Worming and Flea Prevention

 Roundworm, Whipworm, Hookworm, and Tapeworm are the four main groups of intestinal worms in puppies.
 The easiest way to worm your puppy is with an all- wormer tablet and should be given every two weeks until twelve weeks old, then monthly until six months, and then every three months for the rest of their lives.
 Heartworm is also a very deadly problem for puppies.
-Heartworm prevention comes in many forms and is usually started at the time of the 12 week vaccination.
+Heartworm prevention comes in many forms and is usually started by 9 weeks of age.
 Fleas and ticks are not only very annoying for both you and your puppy but can be quite dangerous as they can cause severe anaemia and allergies, with ticks also causing paralysis and even death.
 While there are a lot of products on the market, not all of them are safe for use on puppies so always read the instructions carefully.
-Topspots and sprays are probably the easiest and most effective.
+Topspots (spot-ons) are probably the easiest and most effective.
 To prevent reinfestation be sure to clean all bedding regularly and treat your house and areas most frequented by your puppy appropriately.

 Puppies need to be vaccinated at 6 – 8 weeks, 12 weeks, and then 16 weeks of age to be protected against Parvovirus, Distemper, and Hepatitis, with Kennel Cough often added to the last two.
 These vaccinations slowly build up your puppy’s immune system and then need to be followed up with yearly vaccinations to continue to help protect against these diseases.